If there’s one part of business travel that you don’t want to feel confused about, it’s an upcoming flight.

 Sold outside, ticketed outside (SOTO)

 A SOTO is an airline ticket that has been bought and issued from a country that doesn’t feature in the travel itinerary.

 For example, if a UK traveller buys their ticket in the UK but they’re travelling from New York to Los Angeles.

-So, those are the basics covered – however, there is of course more to know.
-If there are still travel management terms that leave your head in a spin (not that you’d ever let anyone know…) then you can download our comprehensive, complimentary travel management glossary, which breaks down all of travel management’s key terms.
+So, that covers the basics – however, there is of course more to know.
+If there are still travel management terms that leave your head in a spin (not that you’d ever let anyone know…) then you can download our comprehensive, complimentary travel management glossary.
+We break down all of travel management’s key terms.
 Just click here to download your copy.